sj26/mailcatcher/README.md

 ## TODO

 * Add mail delivery on request, optionally multiple times.
-* Better Growl support in MacRuby and RubyCocoa with click notifications which takes you to the received message.
 * An API-compatible nodejs version, for fun and profit (and non-ruby npm users).
 * Test suite.
 * Compatibility testing against CampaignMonitor's [design guidelines](http://www.campaignmonitor.com/design-guidelines/) and [CSS support matrix](http://www.campaignmonitor.com/design-guidelines/).